apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 In its simplest form you can map over a list defined directly in your DAG file using the ``expand()`` function instead of calling your task directly.

-If you want to see a simple usage of Dynamic Task Mapping, you can look at the ``example_dynamic_task_mapping.py`` example DAG that comes with Airflow.
+If you want to see a simple usage of Dynamic Task Mapping, you can look below:
+.. exampleinclude:: /../../airflow/example_dags/example_dynamic_task_mapping.py
+    :language: python
+    :dedent: 4
+    :start-after: from airflow.decorators import task

 This will show ``Total was 9`` in the task logs when executed.